Evaluating few shot and Contrastive learning Methods for Code Clone Detection: Methodology

+The implementations for each problem are gathered in a specific directory.
+The solutions in the same directory can be interpreted as the codes from the same clone, as they provide solutions to the same problem.
+We use CodeNet to build the dataset for Java, C++, and Ruby and use it to answer RQ1--RQ3 for all three scenarios: unseen problems, unseen languages, and both.
+To maintain consistency across different programming languages, we generate datasets with the same \textit{schema} of two widely used CCD benchmarks, BigCloneBench \cite{svajlenko2016bigcloneeval} for binary code clone detection, and POJ-104 {\cite{yu2019neural,feng-etal-2020-codebert,wang2020detecting,wei2017supervised}} for retrieval-based code clone detection.
+In this regard, we curate datasets that are similar to BigCloneBench and Poj-104 in terms of file format, i.e., using JSONL, and data fields in those files.
+We extract the data for each of Java, C++, and Ruby from CodeNET as explained below.

-As described in the dataset subsection, the raw data for CodeNet consists of directories and files.
-Each directory collects all the implementations for a specific problem.
-An index indicates this problem.
-Thus, the name of the folder is the same as the index of the problem.
-The source codes in each directory are incorrect or correct solutions.
-Thus, the metadata is used to exclude the wrong samples from the final dataset.
-After preparing the raw data based on the task, which would be either a binary code clone detection or source code retrieval, some JSON files are generated for train, dev, and test sets.
+\textbf{Data Extraction:} The raw data for CodeNet consists of directories and files.
+Each directory collects all the implementations for a specific problem, and each problem is indicated by an index.
+The name of the folder is the same as the index of the problem.
+Additionally, CodeNET includes CSV meta-data files that provide information for all submissions related to each problem.
+Each submission has a unique ID, and the metadata includes various details about them, such as the problem they address, the programming language used, the submission status (which can be either 'accepted' or 'wrong answer'), as well as specifics about time complexity, code size, and memory usage.
+We first utilized the meta-data to filter out submissions with wrong answers from the problems in CodeNet.
+Subsequently, we processed the CodeNet data for binary and retrieval-based CCD, as detailed below.

+There are over $1,492$ problems for which the solutions exist in Java, C++, and Ruby.
+The collected data is in JSON format.
+The splits for train, dev, and test follow the configurations in BigCloneBench for binary code clone detection and POJ-104 for the code retrieval task.
+Table \ref{tab:datastats} shows these configurations in our study.

 \textbf{Binary Classification Data:} For generating a JSON file useful for binary clone detection, we follow the proposed schema for BigCloneBench {\cite{svajlenko2021bigclonebench}}.
-Accordingly, the JSON file includes the following fields:
+Accordingly, the JSON file includes: